Fred Whitfield. All photos via the author.

 “This is not fabricated shit," Whitfield says of his book.
 "It’s gonna keep you on the edge of your seat.”

 Whitfield’s married now.
 He’s got two daughters and he’s mentoring 22-year-old Cory Solomon: another black Texan—and the kid is good, too.
 But when the younger cowboys take the rodeo night by the horns, Whitfield now (mostly) stays in.

 “I don’t need to be standing around where there’s 10,000 screaming women crawling all over you and all that good stuff.
 I’ve outgrown all that shit.”

 I ask him about retirement.
 He’s one of the oldest guys competing in Calgary and he’s cooled down of late, taking some off for surgery on his neck and shoulder.

 “Maybe I’ve lost a step speed-wise, but you can overcome that with knowledge and wisdom,” Whitfield says.
 “If I show up at a rodeo, I expect to win.”

 Even if he’s slowing down, Whitfield’s schedule is still fairly crazy.
 On July 4, he drove more than eight hours from a rodeo in Montana to Calgary to compete on the same day.
-He then headed south of the border after competing on July 7 and hit four rodeos in three states—Wyoming, Colorado, and Utah—before coming back to Calgary to compete in the Stampede finals on the 13th.
-That’s 4,500 km in less than a week.
+He then headed back to America after competing on July 7 and hit four rodeos in three states—Wyoming, Colorado, and Utah—before coming back to Calgary to compete in the Stampede finals on the 13th.
+That’s over 7000 miles in less than a week.
 And his whole summer is like this.

 “I back in there and there’s 33,000 people screaming when they call my name—and if that don’t get your blood to boiling, then something’s wrong,” Whitfield says.
 “I don’t want to use the analogy of being on drugs, but once you get this rodeo shit in your system, it’s hard to kick it—man, am I telling you.”